uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 So now that all of this data has been collected, it needs to be stored, which is a challenge in itself.
 The first issue is simply the amount of data.
-As we mentioned earlier, Big Data often begins at terabytes, but more often than not, this expands to petabytes or even exabytes.
+As we mentioned earlier, big data often begins at terabytes, but more often than not, this expands to petabytes or even exabytes.
 This is where data centres come in.

 Data centres are warehouses (often enormous ones) containing many computers that are connected in a network.